 In addition to requiring more bandwidth, the single-track solution in this example delivers a lower quality viewing experience in two ways.
 First, the presenter video hides a portion of what’s shown on the computer screen.
 If any important information was displayed in the lower right corner of the screen, there’s no way for the viewer to see it.
 Second, the presenter video has to be downsized substantially from its original 1280×720 (e.g. 640×360) to take up less space when it’s overlaid on top of the screen video.
 This relegates an important part of the viewing experience, and also results in video quality loss due to sub-pixel rendering accuracy inherent in resized videos.

-To discuss ways that your organization can benefit from multi-track video, give us a call or contact us online.
+To discuss ways that your organization can benefit from multi-track video, contact our team to request a free trial of Panopto.